-Paul practices intellectual property law with a focus on patent prosecution.
-In this effort, Paul practices across a wide variety of technologies and counsels clients on the management of large national and international patent portfolios.
+Paul is a partner practicing in intellectual property law, with a focus on patent prosecution.
+He practices across a wide variety of technologies and counsels clients on the management of large national and international patent portfolios.
+Paul manages junior attorneys in drafting and prosecuting patents both domestically and internationally.

 In addition to portfolio management and counseling, Paul’s other work has included preparing invalidity and infringement opinions, preparing patentability opinions, conducting due diligence assessments of patent portfolios, counseling on issues related to assurances of essential patent claims covering industry standards, leading inventor groups in patent forwarding and harvesting sessions, and conducting research and preparing memoranda on various IP-related issues.